 Dalmatian Toadflax was first brought to the BC coastal region as an ornamental.
-Its snapdragon like beautiful yellow flowers makes it a favorite among gardeners.
+Its snapdragon-like beautiful yellow flowers make it a favorite among gardeners.

 The plant is native to the Mediterranean region and was introduced to North America in the late 1800s.
 It appeared in southeast B. C. by 1940.